 5. When was the last time you hurt a loved one?
 This is yet another thing I strive to avoid, as my spiritual beliefs are such that bringing harm to another person is a grave offense.
 That being said, I have brought harm to somebody when I thought it would save them from even greater harm.

 3. Would it be a live-action film or animated?
 Does it really make a difference now-a-days?
 Why?
-Computer special effects are so advanced now, it might as well be live-action!
-Of course, if Miyamoto wanted to animate my life's story, I would absolutely not complain.
+Computer special effects are so advanced now it might as well be live-action!
+Of course, if Hayao Miyazaki wanted to animate my life's story, I would absolutely not complain.